Mason Jars for Wedding Decorations: Rustic, Beautiful, & Cheap!

 The antique blue mason jars are in high demand right now, and they can be quite expensive if you need multiples of them.
 But unless your guests can sit in for guest host for the "Antiques Roadshow" host, can they truly tell the difference between ones you've DIYed and the real thing?
 Probably not, so make your own clever fakes, and they'll be none the wiser.
 Now we're not talking about coloring antique jars, please don't do that, because that's pretty much a sacrilege in the Mason jar world, and we would make you turn in your Mason Jar Appreciation Fan Club card for that!
 We're talking about the less-than-a-dollar-apiece jars you can buy at Wal-mart or your neighborhood grocery store.

 There are plenty of methods rolling around on the web right now using Mod Podge and craft paint to color said jars.
-Those are nice if you don't plan to use your jar for anything, but display, but they are not water-safe which defeats the purpose if you're wanting to use them for a vase.
+Those are nice if you don't plan to use your jar for anything but display, but they are not water-safe which defeats the purpose if you want to use them for a vase.
 For a more permanent solution to antiquing your jars, there's a great paint made for glass called Vitrea 160 that actually comes in turquoise to create that antique look you're after.

 How to Color Your Own Jars